-The Pupil Discipline Committee of the governing body will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:
+Pupil Discipline Committee will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:

-- The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - It would result in a pupil missing a public exam or National Curriculum test
+• The exclusion is permanent

-Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the Pupil Discipline Committee of committee of the governing body must consider any representations made by parents.
-However, it is not required to arrange a meeting with parents and it cannot direct the Headteacher to reinstate the pupil.
+- It is a suspension that would bring the pupil's total number of days out of school to more than 15 in a term; or - It would result in a pupil missing a public exam or National Curriculum test

-Where the pupil has been suspended for more than 5, but not more than 15 school days, in a single term, and the parents make representations to the board, Pupil Discipline Committee of the governing body will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
-If the parents do not make representations, the board is not required to meet and it cannot direct the Headteacher to reinstate the pupil.
+Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the Pupil Discipline Committee must consider any representations made by parents/carers.
+However, it is not required to arrange a meeting with parents/carers and it cannot direct the Headteacher to reinstate the pupil.

-Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the Pupil Discipline Committee name of committee of the governing body will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
-If this is not practicable, the Pupil Discipline Committee sub-committee of the governing body] may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.
+Where the pupil has been suspended for more than 5, but not more than 15 school days, in a single term, and the parents/carers make representations to the board, the Pupil Discipline Committee will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
+If the parents/carers do not make representations, the board is not required to meet and it cannot direct the Headteacher to reinstate the pupil.

-The following parties will be invited to a meeting of the governing body and allowed to make representations or share information:
+Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the Pupil Discipline Committee will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
+If this is not practicable, the Pupil Discipline Committee may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.

-• Parents, (and, where requested, a representative or friend)
+The following parties will be invited to a meeting of the Governing Body and allowed to make representations or share information:

-- The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend) - The Headteacher - The pupil's social worker, if they have one - The VSH, if the pupil is looked after
+- Parents/carers (and, where requested, a representative or friend) - The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend) - The Headteacher - The pupil's social worker, if they have one - The VSH, if the pupil is looked after

-Governing body meetings can be held remotely at the request of parents,
+Governing Body meetings can be held remotely at the request of parents/carers.

-The governing body will try to arrange the meeting within the statutory time limits set out above and must try to have it at a time that suits all relevant parties.
+The Governing Body will try to arrange the meeting within the statutory time limits set out above and must try to have it at a time that suits all relevant parties.
 However, its decision will not be invalid simply on the grounds that it was not made within these time limits.